Baby is hungry, which might mean it's time to make a bottle. Never prepped a bottle before? No worries! Here's how to make a bottle for baby.

 - If you're opening a new can of baby formula, wipe the lid with a wet cloth to remove dust and dirt before opening.
 Be careful of sharp edges on the metal lid and can.

 - Turn on cold water at the sink and let it run for 30 seconds to one minute before preparing baby formula.
-This is said to reduce the possibility for lead or other contaminants in the water.
+This is said to reduce the possibility of lead or other contaminants in the water.

 - If you have been instructed to boil water before preparing formula, be sure to bring the water to a rolling boil for 5 minutes.
 You should not boil the water more than once, as this can change the concentration of minerals in the water.